jhmkorndorfer/redux/progress.md

             make -j 8
             make install
             ```
-        - Now for **redux** we need to load all modules and indicate to CMAKE where is OpenCV installed locally.
+        - Now for **redux** we need to load all modules (same as above) and indicate to CMAKE where is OpenCV installed locally.
             ```
             # Inside redux folder create a build directory:
             mkdir build && cd build